Azer Amiraslanov: Career

 In 1993–1994, he served as a senior economist at the Central Bank of Azerbaijan and at the Joint-Stock Commercial Agro-Industrial Bank.
 In 1994–1998, he was a senior consultant of the Economic Legislation Department of the Parliament of the Republic of Azerbaijan (Milli Majlis).

 From 1998 to 2000, he worked as a consultant in the Economic Policy Department at the Presidential Administration.

 In 2001–2003, he was the director of the Centre for Economic Analysis and Consulting, in 2003–2004, he worked as a senior economist on macroeconomic policy issues at the Agency for German Technical Cooperation (GTZ).

-He served as a member of the Executive Board at "Ata Holding" Group of Companies and was a director of the Department of Strategy and Business Development from 2004 to 2005.
+He served as a member of the Executive Board at the "Ata Holding" Group of Companies and was a director of the Department of Strategy and Business Development from 2004 to 2005.

 In 2005–2008, he was a member of the Parliament of the Republic of Azerbaijan.

 By the Presidential decree dated May 16, 2007, he was appointed as a member of the Supervisory Board of the State Oil Fund of Azerbaijan and continued his activity in the Board from 2007 to 2008.

-By the presidential decree dated August 25, 2008, he was appointed to the head of the department of agrarian policy issues at the administration of the president of the Republic of Azerbaijan.
+By the presidential decree dated August 25, 2008, he was appointed to the head of the department of agrarian policy issues at the administration of the President of the Republic of Azerbaijan.
 He was appointed to the assistant to the president for agrarian policy issues – head of the department by the presidential decree dated May 31, 2017.
 He worked in this position until November 29, 2019.

 By the prime minister decree dated December 4, 2019, he was appointed to the position of the head of the Department of Economy of the Office of Cabinet of Ministers of the Republic of Azerbaijan.

 He is the first degree state adviser.

+Since 2024, he has been a member of the Parliament of the Republic of Azerbaijan and the chairman of the Parliament's Committee for Economic Policy, Industries and Enterprising.

 Parliamentary activity

 In 2005, he was elected to the Parliament (National Assembly of Azerbaijan) of the Republic of Azerbaijan from Shamkir city constituency No. 98.
 He was also a deputy chairman of the Permanent Parliamentary Committee on Economic Policy.

 He chaired Azerbaijan–Denmark Inter-parliamentary Relations Working Group and was a member of Azerbaijan-United States, Azerbaijan-United Kingdom, Azerbaijan-Saudi Arabia and Azerbaijan-Kuwait Inter-parliamentary Relations Working Groups.
 He was also a member of the delegation of Azerbaijan and the European Union Parliamentary Cooperation and was also a member of the Azerbaijani delegation in the Parliamentary Assembly of CIS.

 After the appointment to the head of the department at the Presidential Administration of Azerbaijan, his parliamentary powers were terminated by the decision of the Central Election Commission of the Republic of Azerbaijan.

+In 2024, he was elected to the Parliament of the Republic of Azerbaijan from Agstafa constituency No. 108.
+He is the head of the Working Group for the Azerbaijani-Tunisia Interparliamentary Relations.